Go to the homepage

 Powered bySitecore Search logo

 Everything in XM Cloud is an item.
-Content, Configuration, Customizations, … Some of those items are tightly coupled to functionality provided by Developers.
-So, we need to ensure that items our code depends on are deployed along with the code.
+Content, configuration, customizations, and many others.
+Some of those items are tightly coupled to functionality provided by developers.
+Therefore you need to ensure that when you deploy new functionality, that the items your code depends on are deployed too.

 Items are persisted into source code repository by using Sitecore Content Serialization.
 Sitecore Content Serialization is able to connect to XM Cloud via the Content Management API and pull items from XM Cloud to our local in yml format, but also push the item representation we have in our local filesystem to an XM Cloud instance.
 This enables you to push the same set of items to different environments.